Landlord Software UK: The Complete Guide for 2026

 UK compliance engine: The system knows every compliance deadline for every property type.
 Automatic reminders at 90, 60, and 30 days before certificates expire.
 Dashboard status indicators show your compliance position at a glance.

-Making Tax Digital ready: Digital record-keeping that meets HMRC standards, with quarterly submission capability on the Pro+Accounts plan.
+Making Tax Digital support: Digital record-keeping that meets HMRC standards, with quarterly submission support built in (sandbox tested, HMRC production approval pending).
 Upload bank statements and AI imports transactions automatically and categorises them for tax.

-Built for the Renters' Rights Act: Tenancy tracking designed for the new periodic tenancy regime.
-Complete communication and payment histories that provide evidence if you ever need to pursue possession under Section 8.
+Built for the Renters' Rights Act: Section 8 and Section 13 notice tools, tenancy tracking designed for the periodic tenancy regime, and complete communication and payment histories that provide evidence if you ever need to pursue possession under Section 8.
+Property records are structured and ready for PRS Database registration when it opens in late 2026.

 Pricing